LLNL/Sina/cpp/README.md

 1. If there isn't a configuration file for your system, run Uberenv to make it and to build the needed libraries
 2. Create a directory in which to do the build.
-3. Run "cmake" with the configuration file from step 1.
+3. Run `cmake` with the configuration file from step 1.
-4. Run make to build the library.
+4. Run `make` to build the library.
-5. Run "make test"
+5. Run `make test`

 ## Testing all CTS compilers
-To simplify testing will all the different compilers on CTS systems, you can simply run the `run-builds.py` script in the `cpp` directory.
+To simplify testing with all the different compilers on CTS systems, you can simply run the `run-builds.py` script in the `cpp` directory.
 This will build and test with each of the pre-existing host configurations for LC CTS systems.